avalade/grunt-coffee/README.md

         bare: false
     }

-If you have `dest` path and want to preserve the directory structure of your coffee files, pass the `preserve_dirs` option".
+If you have `dest` path and want to preserve the directory structure of your coffee files, pass the `preserve_dirs` option.

     options: {
         preserve_dirs: true
     }

+Also, if you just want to preserve the directory structure, starting from a base path, pass the `base_path` option.

+    options: {
+        preserve_dirs: true,
+	base_path: 'path/to'
+    }

+This will create the files under `where/you/want/your/js/files/coffee/files/`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].